 Normally, you won’t have to go to the doctor and your body will get rid of poison oak on its own.
 However, if you got the plant toxin in your eyes, mouth, or naughty parts, you’re having trouble breathing, your poison oak rash isn’t going away, or your gut is telling you “PANIC”, see your doctor.
 The labcoats will be able to prescribe antibiotics and strong oral or topical steroids.
 They can also drain and treat severe blisters to prevent scarring.
 If your reaction was especially frightening, they may help you get rid of poison oak forever.
 You’ll go through a series of allergy shots designed to inoculate you against urushiol, but these shots are painful (in my experience) and time consuming.

-Get Rid of Poison Oak Rash Naturally
+Best Ways to Get Rid of Poison Oak Rash Naturally

 Cool baths with Aveeno Colloidal Oatmeal.
 Oatmeal baths are one of the oldest, most effective ways to get rid of poison oak itching and burning.
 Taking a cool bath will constrict blood vessels, and the oatmeal makes the water feel like silk.
 Oatmeal baths moisturize, soften, and protect skin.
 Just be careful getting out of the tub – this stuff makes everything break-neck slippery.